fabrizio-ottati/fabrizio-ottati.dev/content/blog/northpole/index.md

 NorthPole is an application specific integrated circuit (ASIC): it can run only deep neural networks (DNNs).
 Regarding "no data-dependent conditional branching", it means that is supports a *static scheduling*: the succession of instructions to be performed is static and pre-defined, as it should be when you are performing matrix multiplication and running neural networks.
 There are no branches with data-dependend `if`s.

+Moreover, it is an inference-only device, *i.e.*, you cannot train a deep neural network (DNN) on it, but only run it in inference.
+Training is important, but inference is as fundamental: for instance, consider that at the current moment each ChatGPT inference costs 0.04$ to OpenAI [[Semianalysis](https://www.semianalysis.com/p/the-inference-cost-of-search-disruption)] to run in the cloud, just considering the number of machines needed and the electricity needed to power them and keep them cool.

 Things change if you take into account sparsity; although, also in that case you need to introduce a structured approach if you want to improve performance using sparsity [[Wu et al.](https://arxiv.org/abs/2305.12718)].

 ### Axiom 2
 > Inspired by biological precision , NorthPole is optimized for 8, 4, and 2-bit low-precision.
 This is sufficient to achieve state-of-the-art inference accuracy on many neural networks while dispensing with the high-precision required for training.

-Well, we have been running DNNs on 8-bit since ~2017 without claiming biological inspiration.
-Recently, however, progress has been made and we can use 4-bit quantization with marginal loss in performance compared to the 32-bit floating point baseline that you trained on your GPU [[Keller et al.](https://ieeexplore.ieee.org/abstract/document/10019275?casa_token=fmLtbZfys2cAAAAA:UQvvJ3LWrATwWYtBQZ7HSAZigZdRe-k06Z9rOcKVc4c1LrrqXCe49E5IFgKRyC952n0Fmp_9UQ)].
+Well, we have been running DNNs using INT8 since ~2017 without claiming biological inspiration.
+Recently, however, progress has been made and we can use INT4 quantization with marginal loss in performance compared to the 32-bit floating point (FP32) baseline that you trained on your GPU [[Keller et al.](https://ieeexplore.ieee.org/abstract/document/10019275?casa_token=fmLtbZfys2cAAAAA:UQvvJ3LWrATwWYtBQZ7HSAZigZdRe-k06Z9rOcKVc4c1LrrqXCe49E5IFgKRyC952n0Fmp_9UQ)].

-Moreover, 16 bit floating point precision is starting to be enough for training.
-State of the art GPUs are also supporting  8 bit floating point and *integer* precision [[NVIDIA H100 Tensor Core GPU Architecture](https://resources.nvidia.com/en-us-tensor-core)]).
+Moreover, FP16 precision is starting to be enough for training.
+State of the art GPUs are also supporting FP8 and *integer* precision [[NVIDIA H100 Tensor Core GPU Architecture](https://resources.nvidia.com/en-us-tensor-core)]).

 ### Axiom 3
 > NorthPole has a distributed, modular core array (16-by-16), with each core capable of massive parallelism (8192 2-bit operations per cycle) (Fig. 2F).
 Cortex-like modularity of the tiled core array enables homogeneous scalability in two dimensions and, perhaps, even in three dimensions and is also amenable to heterogeneous chiplet integration.

 Here comes the fancy terminology.

-When claiming 8192 operations per clock cycle, using 2-bit operands, it might mean that NorthPole has 2048 multiply-and-accumulate (MAC) units that work on 8-bit precision operands.
-These can be probably configured in single-instruction-multiple-data mode, *i.e.*, you can "glue" together 4 2-bit operands to form an 8-bit word and work on these in parallel.
+When claiming 8192 operations per clock cycle, using INT2 operands, it might mean that NorthPole has 2048 multiply-and-accumulate (MAC) units that work on INT8 precision operands.
+These can be probably configured in single-instruction-multiple-data mode, *i.e.*, you can "glue" together 4 INT2 operands to form an INT8 word and work on these in parallel.
 Not bad but, also, nothing new: usually state-of-the-art (SotA) deep learning accelerators have 2048 MAC units per core.

 Regarding the cortex-like modularity, here I can only guess.
 Deep neural networks have been inspired by the cortex, since this is a multi-layer structure in which information is passed among layers.
 Each layer performs a certain function, like in deep convolutional neural networks: the first layers extract high level features (*e.g.*, edges), while the deep layers combine this information to get something useful out of it.

 What the heck does this have to do with hardware, you might ask?
 Well, since NorthPole hosts all the layers on chip, it is likely that the activation from one layer are passed to the next layer.
 Each layer has a set of MACs mapped to it, hence you have layers of MACs that exchange data: here's your cortex!

 One can do a more formal description of such architecture.
 In deep learning accelerators, one can distinguish among *overlay* and *layer-fuse* architectures [[Gilbert et al.](https://eems.mit.edu/wp-content/uploads/2023/07/2023_ispass_looptree.pdf)].
-We will use a matrix multiplication to wrap your head around it.
+We will use a matrix multiplication example to wrap your head around it.

 {{<
     figure